intelowlproject/IntelOwl/docs/source/Usage.md

 ##### List of pre-built playbooks

 - `FREE_TO_USE_ANALYZERS`: A playbook containing all free to use analyzers.
-- `Sample Static Anlysis`: A playbook containing all analyzers that perform static analysis on files.
+- `Sample Static Analysis`: A playbook containing all analyzers that perform static analysis on files.

 #### Playbooks customization